A typical day at Little Forest

 We open our doors at 7.30am and serve breakfast until 8.45am.

-9.30am Welcome and together time, we share stories and news and discuss our day ahead.
+9.30am Welcome and together time, we share stories and news and discuss our day ahead, we often do yoga then go downstairs and get ready for the woods, garden or stables.

-9.30am Free and structured play is offered, our activities are based around personal interests, the seasons or natural themes, wild and free play is offered in the forest, snack is usually served in the woods around 10am followed by more playtime.
+10am Free and structured play is offered, our activities are based around personal interests, the seasons or natural themes, Wild and free play is offered in the forest, stables or garden for free exploration.

-12.30pm – 2.00pm Relaxation for babies and young children, or free play for older children in our enclosed garden area.
+12.45pm -2pm Relaxation for babies and young children, or free play for older children usually taken to the stables or for an outing.

 5.30pm Home time.

-*Routines are subject to change and may vary from season to season along with visits to local parks or play groups.
+*Routines are subject to change and may vary from season to season.
+The day may also include visits to local parks or play groups.

 settling in at Little Forest Childcare & Forest School, Clophill, Central Bedfordshire